-After you register for your Inquiry Seminar in May, the Registrar’s Office will begin registration of fall 2018 classes for all incoming students, based on their responses to the Student Registration Inventory.
-The inventory along with any official college transcripts or AP coursework you intend on transferring to Concordia College, will help us determine the two additional classes to be added to your fall 2018 schedule.
-The Registrar’s Office will contact you sometime during the summer, via phone or your Cord e-mail account, if more information or clarification is needed to finish your schedule.
+After you register for your Inquiry Seminar in May, the Registrar’s Office will begin registration of fall 2019 classes for all incoming students based on their responses to the Student Registration Inventory.
+The inventory, along with any official college transcripts or AP coursework you intend on transferring to Concordia College, will help us determine the two additional classes to be added to your fall 2019 schedule.
+The Registrar’s Office will contact you sometime during the summer, via phone or your Concordia email, if more information or clarification is needed to finish your schedule.

-You will receive an e-mail (to your Cord e-mail account) from the Registrar’s Office in July, letting you know your schedule is ready to view, and how you can access it online!
+You will receive an email (to your Concordia email account) from the Registrar’s Office in July, letting you know your schedule is ready to view and how you can access it online!

-**Be sure to get into the habit of checking your Cord e-mail regularly.
-This is how the college keeps in contact with you and where will learn more about your first semester schedule.
+**Be sure to get into the habit of checking your Cord email regularly.
+This is how the college keeps in contact with you and where will learn more about your

-You could also choose to schedule an appointment to meet with the Registrar or Assistant Registrar one-on-one during the 2018 Summer Open House events to be held on campus:
+You could also choose to schedule an appointment to meet with the registrar or assistant registrar one-on-one during the 2019 Summer Open House events to be held on campus:

-“Full-time” status is 12 credits.
+Full-time status is 12 credits.
 Students pay the same tuition for 12-17 academic credits.
 A common schedule will have a total of 15-17 credits, usually four full-semester courses.
-“Overloading”, or taking over 17 academic credits, is not advised or recommended, especially within the first year.
+“Overloading,” or taking more than 17 academic credits, is not advised or recommended, especially within the first year.
 Any credits over 17 are billed as an overload fee of $670 per credit.
 Music ensembles are worth 0 credits and are billed separately.
 Music lessons are 1-2 credits each, and those fees are noted here.

-As a first-year student, it is an exciting time to explore different academic paths that match your interests and passions – and it is “A-OK” to be undecided!
-The Concordia 4-Year Graduation Guarantee states that you must declare a major by the end of your second semester on campus.
-For full details on the 4-Year Guarantee, click here.
+As a first-year student, it is an exciting time to explore different academic paths that match your interests and passions – and it is OK to be undecided!
+The Concordia Four-Year Graduation Guarantee states that you must declare a major by the end of your second semester on campus.
+Read full details on the Four-Year Guarantee.

 There are several things that could impact your fall schedule, after receiving it from the Registrar’s Office in July: